 France is ordering Meteors for their Rafale and Rafale-M fighters, and the 2018 target date for full integration would make them the last core nation.
 The Rafale will also be the only platform with a 1-way datalink, as Rafale uses the same transmit-only system for MICA and Meteor.

 Sweden’s JAS-39 Gripen is serving as the Meteor’s main test platform.
 The country has ordered Meteor missiles, and expects to be operational with a 2-way datalink by 2014.
-Britain and Spain have already ordered Meteor missiles for their Eurofighter Typhoon fleets, with a target date of 2015+ for full operational capability using a 2-way datalink.
+Britain and Spain have already ordered Meteor missiles for their Eurofighter Typhoon fleets, with a target date of 2015+ [DID: which slipped to 2017] for full operational capability using a 2-way datalink.

 Partner nations Germany and Italy have yet to place their initial production orders, and MBDA refuses to release Meteor production totals so far.